KhetagAb/plantit/docs/hw2.md

-# Step 2
+# Step 2 - gRPC connectivity check communication

 ### Description

 - Another step is to check connectivity between services. gRPC protocol was used.
 There is [common-grpc-connectivity](../common-grpc-connectivity) module for common usage.
 In [Landscape](../landscape-service) module there is an additional proto file to define answer for connectivity for all another services.
 - Landscape service is gRPC client.
 - Handyman and Rancher services are gRPC servers.